Dyson V11 Torque Drive vs. Outsize

 Next, look at the differences between these high-end Dyson stick vacuums.

-- Size and weight: Put these side by side, and you’ll see a glaring difference.
+1. Size and weight: When put side by side, a glaring difference is evident.
 The Outsize dwarfs the Torque Drive, almost doubling the dustbin capacity.
-Unfortunately, this size increase makes the Outsize feel much heavier – close to 5 pounds at the handle.
+Unfortunately, this size increase makes the Outsize feel significantly heavier – approaching 5 pounds at the handle.

-- More airflow: Dyson doesn’t specify power figures for the Outsize, but based on tests, it has as much as 10.47% more airflow at the wand.
-However, there isn’t much difference with airflow at the wand.
+2. More airflow: Dyson doesn’t specify power figures for the Outsize, but tests show it delivers up to 10.47% more airflow at the wand.
+However, there isn’t much difference in airflow at the wand.

-- Wide brush roll: Another part upsized with the Outsize is the nozzle at 12.6″ wide – close to 3″ wider than the Torque Drive.
+4. Wide brush roll: Another part upsized with the Outsize is the nozzle, at 12.6″ wide – about 3″ wider than the Torque Drive.

-- Lengthier run time: Despite having the same capacity battery, the Outsize runs up to 85 minutes, more than 10 minutes longer than the Torque Drive’s 74 minutes.
+5. Lengthier runtime: Despite having the same-capacity battery, the Outsize runs up to 85 minutes, more than 10 minutes longer than the Torque Drive’s 74 minutes.

 Ergonomics Comparison

-If there’s one downside with the Outsize’s size uptick, it would be in this aspect.
+If there’s one downside to the Outsize’s size uptick, it’s this.

 There isn’t much difference in weight, but the Outsize feels much heavier in vertical areas.

 I wouldn’t recommend the Outsize for those looking to use it extensively as a handheld.
-As I’ve said in the video review, it’s possible but highly uncomfortable.
+As I mentioned in the video review, it’s possible, but it’s highly uncomfortable.

 The Torque Drive isn’t light by cordless standards, but it feels that way compared to the Outsize.
 It’s the more versatile option of the two because of it.